navin-chouhan/navin-chouhan.github.io/_posts/2019-03-21-styletransfer.md

 # Proposed Methodology
 The steps or let's say methodology in which are thinking of proceeding are as follows:
-1) Dividing the input video and the style video into numerous frames.
+* Dividing the input video and the style video into numerous frames.
-2) Learning and setting up neural network f:X -> Y,  which will transform the frames data sets from X domain (Black & White) to Y domain (colored).
+* Learning and setting up neural network f:X -> Y,  which will transform the frames data sets from X domain (Black & White) to Y domain (colored).
-3) Learning another network f: Y-> X , which is the exact reverse of the above network.
+* Learning another network f: Y-> X , which is the exact reverse of the above network.
-4) Computing the cycle loss and training the model with appropriate data set.
+* Computing the cycle loss and training the model with appropriate data set.
-5) Discriminator network decides whether the frame is transformed or whether it is original in particular domain.
+* Discriminator network decides whether the frame is transformed or whether it is original in particular domain.
-Here's an image:
 <img src="{{ site.url }}{{ site.baseurl }}/images/p2.png" alt="linearly separable data">